 This project is not located over any known active faults or fault associated disturbed zones.
-A 2012 IBC Seismic Site Classification of B may be utilized in the earthquake design of the proposed structure.
+A 2012 IBC Seismic Site Classification of B may be utilized in the earthquake design of the proposed structure if all footings will bear within 10.0 feet of the Layer 2 rock that is known to occur at a maximum depth of 8.0 feet from the existing site surface.
+If this condition is not satisfied, then a Seismic Site Classification of C will be appropriate.

-5.8 Surface Level Spread Foundations
+5.8 Conventional Surface-Level and Basement-Level Spread Foundations

-It is recommended that all perimeter foundations and isolated exterior foundations bearing on 1.0 feet of engineered fill be embedded a minimum of 1.5 feet below the lowest adjacent finish pad grade within 5.0 feet of proposed exterior walls.
-Interior footings bearing on 1.0 feet of engineered fill should be founded a minimum of 1.5 feet below finish floor level.
-Foundations bearing on native undisturbed soil (Layer 1) in lieu of engineered fill must be embedded a minimum depth of 2.5 feet for an allowable soil bearing capacity of 1500 psf.
+To minimize differential settlement of the new structure, it is recommended that all surface-level foundations and isolated exterior foundations bearing on engineered fill be embedded a minimum of 1.5 feet below the lowest adjacent finish pad grade within 5.0 feet of proposed exterior walls.
+Please refer to the following table for the acceptable allowable soil bearing capacity condition.

+The column labeled Bearing Stratum refers to the soil layer that the footing pad rests on.
 For all construction, 2.0 feet and 1.33 feet are recommended as the minimum width of spread and continuous footings, respectively.
 The following tabulations may be used in the design of shallow spread (column) and continuous (wall) foundations for the proposed structures.